Gathering for Pachamanca in Peru

 A pachamanca is more than just traditional food in Peru, it’s an experience full of history and tradition focused on gathering together.

 A pachamanca is a meal often found at special events and celebrations, which is fitting for our Taste of Peru trip.
 I’ve enjoyed a handful of pachamancas during the time I lived in Peru, including one at my wedding in Ollantaytambo.
 My family had never experienced this traditional food in Peru before and it was a special way to blend families and cultures.
-Now as I sit around the table and share a pachamanca with travelers on our Taste of Peru trip, it feels full circle.
+Now as I sit around the table and share a pachamanca with travelers on our all-inclusive trips to Peru, it feels full circle.
 I always enjoy seeing our travelers experience this piece of Andean heritage.

 To make the moment even sweeter, on our Taste of Peru trip we have our pachamanca at one of my favorite spots in the Sacred Valley: The Albergue.